jithu5/CyberPunk/readme.md

 ![Screenshot 2024-10-19 173341](https://github.com/user-attachments/assets/28c31e2c-70ed-4ae5-a8b7-699812ce7cd0)

 This is my first Three.js project, showcasing a 3D model with environment lighting to create a realistic experience.
 The project demonstrates how to implement environmental lighting, which affects the 3D model dynamically based on the surrounding light setup.
+The project was built with the help of **Sheriyans Coding School**, focusing on 3D rendering and lighting techniques.

 ## Features